HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 You probably never noticed what a drag it is to have to waste brain cycles _choosing names for classes_.
 How much of your life has been wasted coming up with names for single-use abstractions like `.card-details__inner-wrapper--selected`?
-In Tailwind you just make an anonymous `div` and slap a couple of self-explanatory classes on it.
+In Tailwind you just make an anonymous `div` and put self-explanatory classes on it.

 The clarity and simplicity of having the styles right there in front of you, in line with the markup they're affecting, is a breath of fresh air.
-Even when you're starting with a blank slate, it's a significant cognitive burden to keep track of what bit in this file applies to which bit in this other file: The constant mental effort that this context-switching requires is something that you underestimate until you're freed from it.
+It's a significant cognitive burden to keep track of what bit in this file applies to which bit in this other file -- even when you're starting with a blank slate, let alone when you have thousands of lines of CSS to sift through.
+The constant mental effort that this context-switching requires is something that you underestimate until you're freed from it.

 With Tailwind, you never have to wonder about the scope of your changes, or worry about unintended effects.
-No more knocking over a bar stool in a completely different bar.
+No more knocking over bar stools in completely different bars.

 <figure class='figure-lg'>